/terms/cite-sources-optimization · 5 min read · intermediate

 FAQ

-- The Aggarwal paper tested LLM-prompted insertion of citations to external sources relevant to the topic.
-It did not test self-citation explicitly, so any practitioner inference about self-citation alone counting toward the lift is speculation.
-Editorial caution: self-citation can be appropriate for cross-linking related content within a glossary or knowledge base, but a page where most citations point back to the same author or domain reads as low-diversity authority signal to readers, and may also reduce the page's usefulness for retrieval systems that surface candidates across multiple sources.
+The paper tested LLM-prompted insertion of citations to external sources relevant to the topic; self-citation alone counting toward the lift is speculation.
+A page where most citations point back to the same author or domain reads as low-diversity authority signal and may reduce usefulness to retrieval systems that surface candidates across multiple sources.
+(Internal /terms/ cross-links are navigation aids, not authority citations; the external authority signal comes from Sources and academic footnotes.)

 Sources & further reading